 It’s winter and I am in a big city, so I felt like watching a movie about the outdoors and about hiking in anticipation of the coming summer.
 Wild, the story of Cheryl Strayed’s hike of the Pacific Crest Trail, … Continue reading

-I had gone to Huéscar for market day and I thought I might as well look for my favorite Spanish newspaper, El Pais.
-It might find it at the tobacco shop, I was told.
-As I entered the store, just … Continue reading
+I had gone to Huéscar for market day, thinking I might as well look for my favorite Spanish newspaper, El Pais.
+It would find it at the tobacco shop, I was told.
+As I entered the store, just around the … Continue reading

 Sad news can be a reason to (re)watch one of the best films of all time.